 The purpose of this book and how can it help

-The latest Premier League report of December 2022, as described by 'Coaching Insights', shows how the EPPP plan (Elite Player Performance Plan) for elite young footballers has been successful over the last decade.
+In December 2022, The Premier League report, described by 'Coaching Insights', shows how the EPPP plan (Elite Player Performance Plan) for elite young footballers has been successful over the last decade.
 It covers everything, from the success of England’s national youth teams, through education and welfare and finally the progress achieved by talented young players with the potential to play football at a professional level.

-Richard Masters (CEO of Premier League) says: "Our goal is that every young person who enters the Academy system leaves as a better, more-rounded individual" I understand that successes should be applauded, because undoubtedly academies have made a lot of progress in terms of education and, welfare.
-But what does the report say with regard to training?
-It boasts that 762 young players who have passed through the system have been offered professional contracts.
-What's more, their number is higher than in the 2012-2013 season, when the EPPP plan was first implemented!
+Richard Masters (CEO of the Premier League) says: "Our goal is that every young person who enters the academy system leaves as a better, more-rounded individual."
+I understand that successes should be applauded, because undoubtedly academies have made a lot of progress in terms of education and, welfare, but what does the report say with regard to training?
+It boasts that 762 young players, who have passed through the s,ystem have been offered professional contracts.
+What's more, their number is higher than in the 2012-2013 season, when the EPPP plan was first implemented.
 Wow!
-Over the period of a decade, 762 out of the more than 1.5 million adolescents playing football at academy level?
+Over the period of a decade, 762 out of the more than 1.5 million adolescents playing football at academy have turned professional.
 Is this to be considered a success or a huge failure?
 After all, this number doesn’t even reach a thousand.

 But that's not the point.

 This represents a mere 0.00001%.
-What about the other 99% of the kids who day in and day out spent so many hours in the academy system, often devoting all their time and childhood energy in order to become professional footballers?
+What about the other 99% of the kids, who day in and day out spent so many hours in the academy system, often devoting all their time and childhood energy in order to become professional footballers?

-Of course, I realize and understand perfectly well that not everyone gets to play professionally, but no one is going to tell me that such a small percentage should be acceptable.
+Of course, I realize, and understand perfectly well, that not everyone gets to play professionally, but no one is going to tell me that such a small percentage should be acceptable.

 So where does the problem lie, because there undoubtedly is a problem?
-In this book I will try to answer that question.

 Why did 99% of those kids fail?
 Should they be blamed for this state of affairs?
 Or maybe their parents?
-Is the system that offers youth football to children truly adapted and consistent with their needs, development and cognitive-emotional abilities?
-Or is it merely there to satisfy the egos and needs of adults?
+Is the system that offers youth football to children truly adapted and consistent with their needs, development and cognitive-emotional abilities or is it merely there to satisfy the egos and needs of adults?

-This book is therefore addressed to everyone who works at this level.
-Academy managers, coaches, parents, etc. Especially those in the clubs who are responsible for the implementation of the training system and its effects.
-So if the main goal of the academy of a professional club is to develop, prepare and introduce as many kids as possible to professional football, then it is safe to say that the figure of 762 is a failure (we are talking here about a decade and over 1.5 million kids).
+This book is, therefore, addressed to everyone who works at this level: academy managers, coaches, parents, etc. Especially those in the clubs who are responsible for the implementation of the training system and its effects.
+If the main goal of the academy of a professional club is to develop, prepare and introduce as many kids as possible to professional football, then it is safe to say that the figure of 762 is a failure (we are talking here about a decade and over 1.5 million kids).

-We, the coaching community, must take responsibility for this state of affairs and introduce new solutions, thanks to which this number will in future be much greater.
+We, the coaching community, must take responsibility for this situation and introduce new solutions.
 This book will help by giving examples of what lies behind this state of affairs (based on my own experience of working in academies).
 Furthermore, I will suggest ideas on how to better develop the individual learning abilities of young players so as to maximize use of their potential.
-We start with the recruitment of children as young as 6 years old (pre-academy), the disadvantages of such a procedure and the complete misconception of the learning process in children.
+We start with the recruitment of children as young as six years old (pre-academy), the disadvantages of such a procedure and the complete misconception of the learning process in children.

 Chapter 1: Recruitment

 I’ve found a talent!
-He has only just learnt to walk and can't read yet!
+He has only just learnt to walk and can't read yet